-In October of 2015, Mozaik Solutions (hereafter Mozaik), a certified small woman- and minorityowned business, entered into an agreement with the Port of San Diego (District) through a direct negotiated contract.
+In October of 2015, Mozaik Solutions (hereafter Mozaik), a certified small, woman and minority-owned business, entered into an agreement with the Port of San Diego (District) through a direct negotiated contract.
 Mozaik augments the work of the District's Emergency Management Program by delivering professional emergency management consulting services.
 Specifically, Mozaik provides support in achieving the District's goals to have emergency plans, policies, procedures and training in place to allow the District to respond effectively to disasters of any scale or complexity.

 Since 2015, Mozaik has helped the District develop and implement its "Roadmap to Readiness" - a strategic and tactical vision advancing the Port's readiness and resilience capabilities.
 Mozaik also helped the District develop its "whole port" emergency management strategy based on series of meetings, trainings and exercises, and other events with stakeholders representing all facets of the Port/District; complete a new BPC Policy related to emergencies and disasters (BPC Policy 777), to include leadership succession; develop the BPC-approved Emergency Operations Plan (EOP) and supporting annexes, such as Annex M: Emergency Operations Guide for BPC Members; and conduct a series of training exercises and events designed to increase the Port and District's ability to prepare for, respond to and recover from an emergency incident.
 Mozaik has also served as a conduit to best practices in emergency management and provided consultation on numerous questions related to emergency management at the Port/District as the District has sought to develop and mature its program to meet its statutory requirements and overall resiliency goals.
-In 2018, the Mozaik assisted the Port launch a first-of-its-kind "Resilience Working Group (RWG)" that engages all Port stakeholders in the Port's emergency management and resilience efforts.
-This has involved organizational development, codification of a RWG charter and organizational documents, priority goal and objective setting based on lessons learned and gap areas from previous training and exercises designed and conducted since 2015, and the launch and support of six (6) major task forces designed to significantly advance and move whole port resilience ahead in purposeful, swift, and accountable manner.
+In 2018, Mozaik assisted the Port in launching a first-of-its-kind "Resilience Working Group (RWG)" that engages all Port stakeholders in the Port's emergency management and resilience efforts.
+The RWG's initial six task forces made significant progress in 2019, which led to enhanced readiness of the whole port.
+In September 2019 Mozaik also led the District and its whole port partners in a multisite functional exercise to address the complexity of response to a terrorist attack (ramming/active shooter) in the Port's area of operation.
+2020 work will build upon the lessons learned from the RWG and the port functional exercise.
+While significant work remains as the complexity of emergency response/recovery at the port becomes more widely understood, the District has greatly advanced its position in the past four (4) years.
+Further, with the support of Mozaik's work and knowledge and stakeholder engagement capabilities, the District is becoming known for its forward leaning approach to "whole port" readiness.